stevavoliajvar/stop_cloudflare/what-to-do.md

 - Do not use Cloudflare solution.
 You are **loser** if you fall to that easy solution.
 You can do better than that, *right*?

 - Want more customers?
 You know what to do.
+Hint is "above line".

 ![](image/anonexist.jpg)

-- - Do you need HTTPS certificate?
+- Do you need HTTPS certificate?
 Use "[Let's Encrypt](https://letsencrypt.org/)" or just buy it from CA company.

 - Install Web Application Firewall (such as OWASP) and Fail2Ban on _your_ server and configure it _properly_.